10 Questions Homebuyers Should Ask Their Real Estate Agents

 - Do you have references?
 How have their previous listings gone?
 What was the experience of their previous clients?
 Does the real estate agent have a good track record and results?
 They should also have an average list-to-sale-price ratio that shows good negotiating skills.

 - What are your services?
 And what do you offer/cover in terms of preparing the home for sale?
+As a first-time homebuyer, there are several aspects of the process that you will need to fully understand.
 A real estate agent should speak confidently about what they do and what they can offer you.
 If they know other people in the industry, they may be able to refer you to home inspectors, contractors, or designers—they may even include some services in their offering.